dart-lang/pub/doc/cache_layout.md

 activated package is used by several sdk-versions (TODO: This does have some limitations, and we should probably rethink this).
 A re-activation of the package will delete all the existing snapshots.

-The `incremental` is used while compiling them.
-(TODO: We should probably remove this after successful compilation https://github.com/dart-lang/pub/issues/3896).

 For packages activated with `--source=path` the lockfile is special-cased to just point to the activated path, and `.dart_tool/package_config.json`, snapshots are